We are about to embark on the greatest wealth transfer the U.S. has ever seen. By 2045, it's estimated that

 Generational wealth transfer strategies to consider

 Any strategy you choose simply involves setting up some processes ahead of time so that after your death, your money and possessions flow smoothly to the people you've chosen.
 When a person dies without having made any preparations, their assets may be fought over, frozen, seized, subject to fees or penalties, or other scenarios that can chip away at their value.
-With deliberate financial planning, there are many ways to transfer wealth to your loved ones:
+With deliberate financial planning, there are many ways to

 Many states require wills to go through probate court, usually based on the value of the assets being distributed.
 This process can be lengthy and costly for your beneficiaries.
 Many people look to avoid probate court by using other wealth transfer strategies.